On numerical broadening of particle size spectra: a condensational growth study using PyMPDATA: Spectral advection with upwind and MPDATA (box-model test case)

 \subsection{Infinite gauge variant}

-For the possible improvement of the algorithm, one may consider linearizing MPDATA about an arbitrarily large constant (i.e. taking $\psi'=\psi + a\chi$ in the limit $a\longrightarrow\infty$ instead of $\psi$, where $\chi$ is a constant scalar background field).
+For the possible improvement of the algorithm, one may consider linearising MPDATA about an arbitrarily large constant (i.e. taking $\psi'=\psi + a\chi$ in the limit $a\longrightarrow\infty$ instead of $\psi$, where $\chi$ is a constant scalar background field).
 Such analysis was considered in \citet[][eq.~41]{Smolarkiewicz_and_Clark_1986} and subsequently referred to as the ``infinite-gauge'' (or ``iga'') variant of MPDATA (\citet[][eq.~34]{Smolarkiewicz_2006}, \citet[][point~(6) on page 1204]{Margolin_and_Shashkov_2006}).

-Such gauge transformation changes the corrective iterations of the basic algorithm as follows (replacing eqs.~(\ref{eq:A}) and (\ref{eq:flux}) what is symbolized with $\leadsto$):
+Such gauge transformation changes the corrective iterations of the basic algorithm as follows (replacing eqs.~(\ref{eq:A}) and (\ref{eq:flux}) what is symbolised with $\leadsto$):

-Noting that the amplitude of the diffusive flux (\ref{eq:advective_flux}) is inversely proportional to the amplitude of the signal, such gauge choice decreases the amplitude of the truncation error (see \citet[][p.~408]{Smolarkiewicz_and_Clark_1986}, \citet[][discussion of Fig.~11]{Jaruga_et_al_2015}), however it makes the algorithm no longer positive definite.
+Note that the amplitude of the diffusive flux (\ref{eq:advective_flux}) is inversely proportional to the amplitude of the transported field.
+Consequently, such gauge choice decreases the amplitude of the truncation error (see \citet[][p.~408]{Smolarkiewicz_and_Clark_1986}, \citet[][discussion of Fig.~11]{Jaruga_et_al_2015}).
+However, the infinite-gauge variant no longer assures positive-definite solutions.

 Figure~\ref{fig:iga} depicts how enabling the infinite gauge variant influences results presented in Figure~\ref{fig:mpdatas}.
-In each plotted time step, the maximum amplitude of the infinite-gauge result is closest to the analytical solution improving over the basic MPDATA.
-However, in each case negative values are observed (non-physical in case of the considered problem).
+In each plotted timestep, the maximum amplitude of the infinite-gauge result is closest to the analytical solution -- improving over the basic MPDATA.
+However, in each case, negative values are also observed (non-physical in case of the considered problem).
 Consequently, for the problem at hand, it is effectively essential to combine it with the monotonicity-preserving non-oscillatory option outlined in the next section.